How to Tell if a Deep Cycle Battery is Bad – Everything You Need to Know About Replacing Solar Batteries

 Three Ways to Check if a Deep Cycle Battery is Bad

-If you have noticed that your deep cycle solar battery will no longer hold a charge, there are three simple ways to test the battery.
+If you have noticed that your solar battery will no longer hold a charge, there are three simple ways to test the battery.
 While you might just assume that any battery that is not holding a charge is bad, the truth is there could be a number of other reasons why you cannot access power from your battery bank.

 In some cases, people blame their batteries when the reality is their solar panels are underperforming.
 In other cases, your batteries could be losing their charge due to battery drain, which occurs when power flows in the reverse direction from your battery to your solar panels.
 Often, this is the result of using a poor-quality or faulty charge controller.